Teacher Services Cloud - Disaster recovery

 If the service is available, even in a degraded mode, there is a risk users may make edits and corrupt the data even more.
 Or they might access data they should not have access to.
 To prevent this, stop the web app and/or workers as soon as possible.
 This can be completed using the kubectl scale command

-e.g. [update namespace and deployment names as required]
+Example (update the namespace and deployment names as required)

 kubectl -n bat-staging get deploymentskubectl -n bat-staging scale deployment itt-mentor-services-staging --replicas 0kubectl -n bat-staging scale deployment itt-mentor-services-staging-worker --replicas 0

-Note: You can enable maintenance mode first, however it is still recommended to scale down the web and worker apps to prevent any side effects from occuring.
+Note: You can enable maintenance mode first, however it is still recommended to scale down the web and worker apps to prevent any side effects from occurring.

-If users have entered data or new users have signed up, we may need to keep this data for reconciliation later on.
-Use the Backup database to Azure storage workflow to save a copy of the flawed database.
+Backup database to Azure storageworkflow to save a copy of the flawed database.
 Use a specific name to identify the backup file later on.

 Restore postgres database